bugparty/MyNotePad/README.md

 - **Automatic Pagination** - Smart calculation of page layout and pagination
 - **Page Setup** - Support for margins and paper settings

+## 📦 Downloads

+### Download from Releases

+Visit the [Releases page](https://github.com/bugparty/MyNotePad/releases) to download the latest version.

+### Download from Artifacts

+After each build, you can download the latest build results from the Actions page.

 ## 🏗️ Build Instructions

 ### Local Build